Discover folly! 2018

 Since 2015 folly! has celebrated the playful, whimsical style of the Georgian water gardens.
 From a giant black raven in the Banqueting House to a glittering chandelier depicting the debauchery and excess of 18th century entertaining, folly! is about thought-provoking, unexpected artwork for all.

 What's happening in 2018?

-From 28 April – 4 November you can see the third instalment of folly!
-This year is set to be very different with new outdoor installations appearing on the sites of the garden's lost follies.
+From 28 April – 4 November (exc.
+2 Nov) you can see the third instalment of folly!
+This year is very different to previous years with new installations moving outdoors and appearing on the sites of the garden's lost follies.

 These colourful outdoor installations have been designed by international artists and architects FleaFolly Architects, Charles Holland Architects and Studio Orta.

 Each artist has each been commissioned to create new experiential installations within the Georgian water gardens.
 These dramatic works will re-imagine some of the lost follies of the garden revealed by historic drawings and paintings – the whimsical Rotunda, the Bathing House nestled in the hillside and the tent which once stood atop Tent Hill.

 Local school children have let their imaginations run riot as part of a competition to create the design for the fourth new folly, as part of a collaboration with the North Yorkshire Society of Architects.
 The winner is Foster Carter from Catterick Garrison school.
 Watch out for Foster’s innovative design for a folly, which you’ll find by Studley Royal tea-room.

 But what is a folly?

 Follies are fashionable, whimsical buildings or structures that were often used by 18th century garden designers to catch the eye or draw attention to a carefully created vista.
 Here at Studley Royal visitors to the gardens would explore the gardens with stops for decadent picnics at each of the follies: the Banqueting House, the Temple of Piety, the Temple of Fame and the Octagon Tower.